 - The level of demand and competition in their niche

 Feel free to use the above average as a rule of thumb for your marketing budgets to start testing with.
 Once you see a profitable return on investments, you should be allocating more financial resources to your profitable campaigns and to accommodate your business’ operational workload.

 If your business is in the process of covering costs or operating at a loss, no wise person would suggest using 7% to 12% of your revenue on your marketing budget.
 Marketing isn’t devised to cut down the already lowered profit margins; instead, they exist for growth and need to be applied in a way that increases the sales volume.
 The above budget estimate should not be applied to small businesses.

 Remember, marketing is an investment in your business and not another expense.
 If you don’t see any improvements or a profitable return on the marketing campaigns you’re testing, allocate your resources on a different test trial.
 In the case of small or new business, there might be no fixed option or numbers regarding the revenues.

 It is better to calculate the revenue and choose the estimated percentages, but this needs clear cut information about sales growth.
 However, this can be dangerous if you don’t have prior experience in the field.
 For instance, if the estimates are too high, you might overspend, which will reduce the resources for business operations.

 While you are a new business, it is better to stay careful with your money and use fixed budgets.
 It is better to make a fixed budget that your business will be able to afford to lose if your marketing campaigns failed.
 However, the fixed budget is designed to keep the business from operating on a negative return on investment.
 Finally, make sure that you calculate returns on investment (ROI) as it will help set a budget!

-If you need further help and guidance on creating a budget for your marketing campaigns and what type of platforms and marketing assets suit your business, please do not hesitate to contact our friendly staff.
+If you need further help and guidance on creating a budget for your marketing campaign management and what type of platforms and marketing assets suit your business, please do not hesitate to contact the online marketing agency now.